ThanosPapathanasiou/ExampleWebApplication/README.md

 1. Create the model
 2. Create the database migration for that model
-3. Create a 'view' that displays a list of these models
+3. Create a 'view' that displays how this model will look when in a paginated list
 4. Hook everything up
 5. ...
 6. Profit!